First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We identify radio emission at 340 MHz from the \EI system using VLITE, marking the first detection of an UCD at this frequency.
 To date, $\sim$300-MHz frequency studies have detected only a handful of earlier-type M dwarfs.
 Since 1993, the \EI system has been detected at higher frequencies, ranging from 855.5 MHz to 5.0 GHz and including microwave at 90-220 GHz.
-Expanding the detection frequency down to 340 MHz for the first time reveals that the ionized electrons extend further out from the stellar surface, suggesting a larger-scale magnetic field.
+Expanding the detection frequency down to 340 MHz for the first time reveals that the ionized electrons may extend further out from the stellar surface, suggesting a larger-scale magnetic field.
 Although we cannot disentangle which star is the emitter for each event, each event is point-like and is unlikely to be emission from both stars.
-Each of the three events could be either coherent or incoherent, depending on the radius of emission, which could be at the stellar disk or as far out on a magnetic loop as $\sim~5~ R_*$.
-Based on findings at MHz frequencies for earlier M dwarfs, the emission is most likely coherent and auroral in nature, produced via the electron cyclotron maser instability mechanism, although we cannot presently rule out plasma emission, gyrosynchrotron radiation, or synchrotron radiation.
-This system is highly magnetically active, and incoherent emission is likely tied to flaring events.
-We detect no emission from VLITE during simultaneous TESS observations that reveal optical flares. \EI also emits at 3 GHz, with resolved emission from both stars detected by VLASS confirming that both \EI A and B are radio emitters.
+Each of the three events could be either coherent or incoherent, depending on the radius of emission, which could be at the stellar disk or on a magnetic loop extending as far as $10~ R_*$ or further.
+Based on findings at MHz frequencies for earlier M dwarfs, the emission is most likely coherent and auroral in nature, produced via the ECMI mechanism, although we cannot presently rule out plasma emission or gyrosynchrotron radiation.
+This system is highly magnetically active, and incoherent emission is likely tied to flaring events. \EI also emits at 3 GHz, with resolved emission from both stars detected by VLASS confirming that both \EI A and B are radio emitters.